Take the fastest path to fluent Spanish

 La chica ha vuelta de España. (incorrect)

-Have a look to this table with the most common irregular past participles ending in -cho:
+Take a look at this table with the most common irregular past participles ending in -cho:

 |Decir (to say)